MykhailoKhil/Aks-store-devops-challenge/README.md

 ```

-How you can open browuser and open page http://store.example.com/
+How you can open browser and open page http://store.example.com/